Studywiz

-Studywiz Learning Environment, also known as Studywiz, is a comprehensive virtual learning environment that includes a learning management system.
-Studywiz provides a platform for teachers to create, mark, and share content such as tests, assignments, embedded video, audio resources, and file resources with students.
-StudyWiz was developed and supported by the eponymous Australian-based studywiz company, which is part of Etech Group.
+Studywiz Learning Environment, also known as Studywiz, was a learning management system.
+Studywiz provided a platform for teachers to create, mark, and share content such as tests, assignments, embedded video, audio resources, and file resources with students.
+StudyWiz was developed and supported by the ETech Group.

 Features

-Studywiz, a comprehensive Virtual Learning Environment (VLE), offers an online portfolios for students' academic and extracurricular achievement as well as an online storage system.
-It also contains a mobile interface for handheld devices such as the iPod.
-Its content is compatible with SCORM..
-The system also has ClickView digital video, an activity search, an individual student blog system, discussion boards, monitored chat rooms and a messaging system.
+Studywiz offered an online portfolio for students' academic and extracurricular achievement as well as an online storage system.
+It also offered a mobile interface for handheld devices such as the iPod and iPad.
+Its content was compatible with SCORM..
+The system also had ClickView digital video, an activity search, an individual student blog system, discussion boards, monitored chat rooms and a messaging system.

-For instructors, the system has a student assessment and marking system, attendance tracking, and parental login for visibility.
-The "Assignment" section allows teachers to upload worksheets and tasks for students to view online and download, then complete and upload.
+For instructors, the system provided a student assessment and marking system, attendance tracking, and parental login for visibility.
+The "Assignment" section allowed teachers to upload worksheets and tasks for students to view online and download, then complete and upload.
 A teacher can set the due date, assessment criteria, and outcomes.
-This can then be published to custom groups, classes, other students, and marks can also be shared to parents.
-A calendar can be set up for individual students and teachers, groups, classes, and for the whole school.
+This could then be published to custom groups, classes, other students, and marks can also be shared to parents.
+A calendar could be set up for individual students and teachers, groups, classes, and for the whole school.

 Studywiz Mobile

-Studywiz Mobile is the interface for Studywiz, designed for portable handheld devices.
-It received widespread acclaim from schools and won the 2009 CODiE Award for Best Mobile Software Solution.
+Studywiz Mobile was the interface for Studywiz, designed for portable handheld devices.

 ePortfolio

-ePortfolio is an online portfolio system built into later versions of Studywiz.
-It enables students to generate, store, and publish school and extracurricular achievements online.
-From here, users can update, maintain, and export their content.
+ePortfolio was an online portfolio system built into later versions of Studywiz.
+It enabled students to generate, store, and publish school and extracurricular achievements online.
+From here, users could update, maintain, and export their content.

-The ePortfolio features Action Plans, which enable students to collaborate with their teachers to set personalized course of action for learning about the topics that interest them.
-Students can create records to document achievements, upload evidence (e.g., files or links), and add reflections or feedback.
-These records can be organized using customizable templates that guide the students in storing and presenting their achievements.
-Students can curate their records into collections, which can be reviewed and verified by teachers.
+The ePortfolio featured Action Plans, which enable students to collaborate with their teachers to set personalized course of action for learning about the topics that interest them.
+Students could create records to document achievements, upload evidence (e.g., files or links), and add reflections or feedback.
+These records could be organized using customizable templates that guide the students in storing and presenting their achievements.
+Students could curate their records into collections, which can be reviewed and verified by teachers.